User guide

 valid_and_quarantined_df = dq_engine.apply_checks_by_metadata(input_df, checks)

-Method 2: Loading checks from a workspace file
+Method 2: Loading checks from an arbitrary workspace file

 from databricks.labs.dqx.engine import DQEngine